JohnD-EE/real-conversations/README.md

 * Can you see yourself as others see you?
 * How much time are you being your authentic self, compared to being other people's expectations?
 * Do you have any relationships you'd rather finish, but carry on with out of kindness?
-* How easy is it fir you to say 'no' to people?
+* How easy is it for you to say 'no' to people?
 * How do you try to understand other people's perspectives and opinions?
 * Do you listen to other people, even if you disagree?
 * Why do we exist?